v-eenay/augment-telemetry-cleaner/README.md

 # Augment Telemetry Cleaner

-A modern desktop application for cleaning Augment telemetry data from VS Code, enabling fresh development sessions.
+A comprehensive tool for cleaning Augment telemetry data from VS Code, available in both GUI and CLI versions for different use cases.

 ## 🚀 Features